 Don’t forget kale, cabbage, cauliflower, rocket and sprouts are also in the cruciferous family and are also full of fabulous nutrients.

-Green leafy vegetables are packed full of calcium.
+Green leafy vegetablesare packed full of calcium.
 The calcium is easily absorbed by the body and is, in fact, more easily absorbed than the calcium in milk.
+As your bone mass declines in menopasue it is important to do all you can for your bone health and eating foods containing calcium is one way to do that.

 Spinach, however, is high in oxalates which makes it difficult for our bodies to absorb the high levels of calcium it contains.
 Don’t discount it though as it has other fabulous nutrients.